prodgang/bookofprimes/words/pre/poset.md

 The last two examples are extremely important to keep in mind because in the next chapter because we'll see that productive numbers form a lattice which sort of sits halfway between the divisibility lattice and the subset lattice.
 In short, $\sqsubseteq \ \cong \ | \ \land \subseteq $[^latref].

 [^latref]: This is kind of a joke but also not really.
 There are order-preserving maps (which alas aren't lattice homomorphisms) from productive numbers to both the divisibility order and the subset order.
-So it's halfway there to being the coproduct in the category of posets, we just need the universal property.
+So it's halfway there to being the product in the category of posets, just without the universal property.